python/typing/docs/spec/typeddict.rst

           a['x'] = None

       b: B = {'x': 0}
-      f(b)  # Type check error: 'B' not compatible with 'A' b['x'] + 1  # Runtime error: None + 1
+      f(b)  # Type check error: 'B' not assignable to 'A' b['x'] + 1  # Runtime error: None + 1

 * A TypedDict type with a required key is not consistent with a